top of page

 UPDATED

 Citroën sold 1393 cars in the USA in 1971*.
-Most of these would have been DS's, but there would be a few SM's included in this number.
+Most of these would have been DS's, but would a few SM's be included in this number?

 * According to a 1981 United States Trade Commission report